malloydata/malloydata.github.io/docs/_src/language/functions.md

 For quick function lookup, see the [alphebetized table of all available functions](#all-functions).

+Note: the behavior of functions changed in v0.0.40.
+For more information, see [a description of that change](./new_functions.md).

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/empty.malloy", "isHidden": true}
 sql: my_sql_query is {